arunpariyar/gopherguides-intro-to-go/week11/README.md

   - `go run cmd/ugotnews/main.go clear`
   - `go run cmd/ugotnews/main.go clear news_service.json`

-**_Unfortunatley as of yet only the clear and read command has been integreted to the application_**
+**_Unfortunately as yet only the clear and read command has been integrated to the application_**

 ## Examples

-Here is an implementaion for using the mock based service.
+Here is an implementation for using the mock based service.

 ```
 //create a new news serive